sitewhere/sitewhere-examples/socket-event-source/simple-socket-decoder/README.md

 Note that this configuration spawns 10 threads that decode requests concurrently.
-It also uses **read-all-interaction-handler-factory** which will read all of the content from the socket and hand of the result to the custom decoder.
+It also uses **read-all-interaction-handler-factory** which will read all of the content from the socket and hand off the result to the custom decoder.
 This configuration makes sense when there are no conversational aspects in the socket interaction.
 The message is passed to a custom decoder declared in a Spring bean as shown below: